tobyxdd/TeardownMiniNuke/README.md

 ## Usage

-- Place `teardown_modded.exe` in the game's directory
+- Place `winmm.dll` in the game's directory
 - Replace the game's `data/game.lua` with the file of the same name from this mod
 - Replace your save file (`C:\Users\[USERNAME]\Documents\Teardown\savegame.xml`) with the file from this mod
-- Launch the game with `teardown_modded.exe`, play Campaign and check your in-game computer for rocket launcher upgrades
+- Launch the game, play Campaign and check your in-game computer for rocket launcher upgrades

 ![Tools](screenshots/tools.png)